rasmusab/officialcocktails/officialcocktails.com/content/cocktails/hanky_panky.md

 ![](/cocktail-images/hanky_panky.jpeg)

-## Directions for how to make a Hanky panky
+## Directions for how to make the Hanky panky

 1. Fill a mixing glass with ice
 2. Pour 45 ml of London dry gin over the ice